 - Weight Limit: The Toddler Seat can hold up to 50 lbs, and the Rumble Seat can accommodate children up to 35 lbs.
 Therefore, with both seats attached, the stroller can hold up to 85 lbs.
 (Note that the bassinet can hold up to 20 lbs.)

 Excerpt of Review:

 “The UPPAbaby Vista, one of the top strollers of all time, got a much-needed facelift in early 2020, and is now called the UPPAbaby Vista “V2”.

 Like the City Select, this stroller can convert from a single to a double, using the Rumble Seat, and even carry an older 3rd child with the addition of the Piggyback Ride-Along Board.
 Loved by parents of singletons, twins, and two or three kids of differing ages, the UPPAbaby Vista V2 is a solid, luxury pick (as you would hope for the price — HA!).

-Note that you can still get the older version of the UPPAbaby Vista for ~ $799.
-FYI — Many of the same accessories, car seats, adapters, etc. work on the Vista and V2.”
+Note that if you have the older version of the UPPAbaby Vista, many of the same accessories, car seats, adapters, etc. work on the Vista and V2.”